GenoML/old_genoml_site/docs/quick-start.md

 ---

 Here are some quick "get started" exmaples, please checkout the additional options and details in the [Usage][] and [CLI][].
+In general, use linux or mac with python > 3.5 for best results.

 ## Install
 ~~~~